Cigarette smoking and heart attack

 Some of the most frightening effects of this invasion happen in the heart and blood vessels.
 Toxins from cigarette smoke set off a handful of chemical and physical reactions that increase the risk for cardiovascular disease and speed up the disease process.

-Cardiovascular disease is the leading cause of death in American men and women, and according to the 2014 Surgeon General's report, smoking causes 32 percent of heart disease deaths.
+Cardiovascular disease is the leading cause of death in American men and women, and according to the 2014 Surgeon General's report, smoking causes 32% of heart disease deaths.

 According to major medical groups, including the American Academy of Family Physicians, the American Cancer Society, the Surgeon General's Office and the American Heart Association (AHA), smoking cigarettes: